Create A Strong Brand Image Through Visuals & Language

 - Fonts – use fonts to fortify your brand image in your logo and your sales copy.
 There are so many to choose from, including feminine, modern, handwritten, scary, thin, vintage and more.
 Build A Little Biz uses a lowercase, handwritten font that “looks” like what the blog does – teaches people how to build a little business, one step at a time, while Dramatic Fanatic has a fancy, fun font that supports their products, a creative collection of interactive Whodunits that give kids a starring role in their very own mystery.
 You can find tons of fonts at my favorite font spot, MyFonts.com.

-- Imagery – use verbal imagery & descriptions that back up your brand image like Men With Pens does.
-They use very masculine, striking language to support their brand image and they carry it through the site in all their copy.
+- Imagery – use verbal imagery & descriptions that back up your brand image.
+Use the same voice/language to support your brand image and carry it throughout your site in all your copy.

 - Tone – your tone should sound like you or your company and your ideal customer, whether that means a bit buttoned up like Emily Post or downright casual like Naomi Dunford’s IttyBiz.

 - Voice – decide upfront whether you’ll write in the first person or the third person, the singular or the plural and be consistent with your company’s voice throughout your site, your sales copy and your marketing materials.
 This one can be tricky because many mom entrepreneurs are a one-woman operation but want their company to be seen as competent and professional like multi-employee corporations – do what you’re most comfortable with and what you feel will appeal most to your ideal customer.

 You can see that having a solid brand image isn’t just for the big guys.

 Nope, with a little thought and a lot of consistency, you too can use visuals and language to create a strong brand image for your company, attract your ideal customers and leave a lasting impression on them.

 Hop on over to Facebook to let me know what you think about your brand image – is it rock solid or a little shaky?